Whiteknight/ParserObjects/docs/v5/sequences.md

 var newSequence = parser.ToSequence(innerSequence);
 ```

 The [expression parsing example](expression_example.md) uses the `.ToSequence()` extension to convert a parser into a sequence.
 The end sentinel for this sequence is whatever value the underlying parser produces at end-of-input.
 This end sentinel value, when detected, will be cached so that the parser will not continually have to recreate the value.
-If the underlying parser does not correct handle end-of-input, it may return a failure result, which should be handled correctly later in the parse.
+If the underlying parser does not correctly handle end-of-input, it may return a failure result, which should be handled correctly later in the parse.

 ## Parsing